 Mobile app crashes can result in users submitting negative reviews, which can affect your organization's reputation.
 Crashes can also result in users deleting your app altogether, which affects your organization's profitability.
-With the Crash analysis user interface, you can identify and deal with one of the largest bottlenecks in the development lifecycle: the time it takes to resolve unanticipated exceptions.
+With the Crash analysis UI, you can identify and deal with one of the largest bottlenecks in the development lifecycle: the time it takes to resolve unanticipated exceptions.

-When your development team receives an email notification, they can select the email link to review detailed information about the crash in our user interface, or analyze chart data directly through a query.
+When your development team receives an emailed crash notification, they can select the email link to review detailed information about the crash in our user interface, or analyze chart data directly through a query.
 The individual Crash details page also includes tracking tools for your team to follow the issue from reporting to resolution.

 Our crash analysis feature helps developers to: